 An event may have any number of judges, including none.
 A judge is well versed in the game's rules and regulations.
-A judge's responsibilities include assisting players to resolve disputes and answer questions regarding the game's rules.
+A judge's responsibilities include assisting players to resolve disputes and answering questions regarding the game's rules.
+When a judge is not actively performing judge duties, he or she is a spectator and should communicate this change in status clearly.